daviderubio/daviderubio/README.md

 - 👋 Hola, I’m @daviderubio
-- 🙂 I’m interested in python, Open Source, computer vision, data analysis, OpenCV, SQL, SDG's, SDG 6 Clean water and sanitation, water footprint, smart meters, languages, film, animation, nature, science, photography, storytelling, running, meditation and philosophy.
+- 🙂 I’m interested in python, Open Source, computer vision, statistics, OpenCV, SQL, SDG's, SDG 6 Clean water and sanitation, water footprint, smart meters, languages, film, animation, nature, science, photography, storytelling, running, meditation and philosophy.
+- 🌱 I’m currently working on transitioning Ueiya Project from a prototype to an MVP.
 - 👀 I’m looking for contributors for the Ueiya Project (Ueiya.com)
-- 🌱 I’m currently improving my Deutsch (C1), Data Science and Computer Vision skills.
 - 📫 How to reach me: hola <@> daviderubio.com

 <!---